Get your personal plan match in 2 minutes

 - You're healthy and the savings ($100–$200/month vs ACA Silver) are meaningful to your cash flow

-- You have a manageable pre-existing condition and can wait out the waiting period (or choose Zion, which has no pre-existing wait)
+- You have a manageable pre-existing condition and can wait out the waiting period (or, for high blood pressure, high cholesterol, or type-2 diabetes, choose Zion, which shares those three from day 1 — other conditions phase in)

 The main restrictions to know: health sharing isn't insurance, plans have sharing caps, and coverage decisions are made by the ministry's guidelines rather than state insurance regulators.